frain-dev/convoy-website/content/blog/how-to-implement-webhooks.md

 Thank you so much for reading!
 I hope this article achieved its aim of giving you a proper and detailed guide on how to start implementing webhooks in your applications.
 You learned about the primary actors that make up webhooks, the step-by-step process to implement webhooks, and much more.

-If you got this far into this article, check out how [Convoy](https://www.getconvoy.io) can help you securely send, receive, and manage webhooks by providing you with features like rate limiting, static IPs, circuit breaking, rolling secrets, and much more.
+If you got this far into this article, check out how [Convoy](https://www.getconvoy.io) can help you securely send, receive, and manage webhooks effectively by providing you with features like rate limiting, static IPs, circuit breaking, rolling secrets, and much more.